 - A spread (peanut butter usually, but it can also provide jelly or cheese)

 The Shelf Life

-If stored in ideal conditions (50°-70° F), Meals ready to Eat have a shelf life of three to five years.
+If stored in ideal conditions (50°-70° F), Meals Ready to Eat have a shelf life of three to five years.
 Most preppers suggest eating them during this period, although they can last longer.
-If you store your MREs in a cool and stable environment away from heat, humidity and pests, you can eat them past those 5 recommended years.
+If you store your MREs in a cold and stable environment away from heat, humidity and pests, you can eat them past those 5 recommended years.
 However, keep in mind that their nutritional value and taste will decline over time.